lortza/lortza.github.io/_posts/2018-04-19-favorite-unfavorite.md

 ---
 layout: post
-title:  Quick & Dirty Favorite/Unfavorite Toggle on Single Rails Model
+title:  Favorite/Unfavorite Toggle on Single Rails Model
 date:   2018-04-19
 ---

-If you're looking to add a quick & dirty system of favoriting / unfavoriting to a single Rails 5 model, you're in the right place.
+If you're looking to add a system of favoriting / unfavoriting to a single Rails 5 model, you're in the right place.

-This post uses the example of a task list app that allows you to click a ☆ next to the task name to toggle that task's "favorite" setting.
-The task itself updates with HTTP and will refresh the index page upon click of the star.
-In a subsequent post, I'll get into updating the favorite status via javascript so no page reload is needed.
+This post uses the example of a single-user task list app that allows you to click a ☆ next to the task name to toggle that task's "favorite" setting.
+The task is updated with javascript, so you stay right there on the tasks index page and there is no reloading of the page.

 ```
 ex: